 (5)

 where and are the differences in the and Gauss coefficients from the CGGM-2 model and the CHAOS-7.18 model for the same epochs as those used above for each candidate model quality assessment.
-In the submission of our candidate models on 1 Oct 2024, such uncertainties were thus provided for the DGRF-2020, IGRF-2025 and SV-2025-2030 candidate models, in which and are calculated respectively at epoch 2020.0, 2017.87 and 2024.0.
+In the submission of our candidate models on 1 Oct 2024, such uncertainties were thus provided for the DGRF-2020, IGRF-2025 and SV-2025-2030 candidate models, in which and were calculated respectively at epoch 2020.0, 2017.87 and 2024.0.
 We then simply assigned this as our best estimate of the errors (one sigma type) affecting each Gauss coefficient of degree n.

 4.3 Validation with IGRF-14